tjcsl/gitbook/technologies/storage/afs/directory-structure.md

 ### `archive/`

-This contains mountpoints for various volumes that are no longer used in day-to-day operations but that we want to continue to be accessible.
+This should contain mountpoints for various volumes that are no longer used in day-to-day operations but that we want to continue to be accessible.
+Currently non-existent, we probably lost them lol.

-#### `cronos/`

-All of the home directories before the lab switched to AFS (the old fileserver was called 'cronos', and served data with NFS).
-They are still around so that their web-docs are still available, so we do not break links.

-#### `i1/`

-Data files for the original [Intranet](../../../services/ion/README.md).

-#### `legacy/`

-Deactivated websites are remounted here in subfolders corresponding to their old subdomain.

-#### `web.XXX/`

-These are various old versions of the main tjhsst.edu website.

-### `common/`

-This contains shared directories for various groups and functions.

-### `fcps/`

-Home directories for non-TJHSST FCPS students/staff.
-They are separated into sub-directories by site.

 ### `parents/`